GoogleCloudPlatform/bigquery-utils/scripts/optimization/README.md

 SELECT * FROM my_table WHERE date = '2020-01-02';
 SELECT * FROM my_table WHERE date = '2020-01-03';
 ```

+Running the `run_anti_pattern_tool.sh` bash script will build and run the Anti-Pattern Recognition tool and output the results to the `viewable_queries_grouped_by_hash` table in the `recommendation` column.
+The tool will identify syntaxes that are know to frequently cause performance issues.

 ### Examples of querying script results